-This course uses skills developed in the prerequisite Introduction to Engineering to solve a real world problem of your choosing.
-You will researching the problem, building prototypes to solve the problem, with the culmination of the course is a presentation of the engineering process involved in solving problem including a working model.
+This course uses skills developed in the prerequisite Introduction to Engineering to solve a real world problem of the group's choosing.
+Students will research the problem, sketch by hand, create physical models, use 3-D modeling software: Fusion 360, and interact with industry experts throughout the entire process.
+The culmination of the course being a presentation of the engineering process involved in solving the problem including a working model.
 This course uses the Project Lead the Way curriculum.
+Grade levels: 10-12